Use Personalization To Reduce CAC In 2022

 - Only sending messages at a convenient time within each contact’s timezone

 - Sending via SMS to those who say they prefer text messages

-- Showing certain signup forms, flyout or popups to specific contacts
+- Showing certain signup forms, flyouts or popups to specific contacts

-- Using dynamic placeholders to insert customers’ names, locations, and a spouse or pet’s name
+- Using dynamic placeholders to insert name, location, important dates, and spouse’s, kids’, or pet’s names

 - Displaying products they have previously shown interest in

 - Rewarding brand enthusiasts with VIP event invitations and early access to sales

 - Trying new ways to engage with 1-time customers

 - Sending event invitations to customers who live nearby

 - Leveraging a customer’s expected order date to send reminders